jackyhuynh/EvaluationMetric/README.md

-# Evaluating Classifier
+# Evaluating & Classifier

 ## Introduction

-Evaluating classifier using Python focus on evaluation metrics and hyperparameter turning
+Evaluating classifiers using Python focuses on evaluation metrics and hyperparameter turning

 ## Technology